dan360z/Full-Stack-Project/README.md

     3. Click on the login button and verify you have been signed in a message will appear confirming this.

 3. Logout:
-    1. If you are already logged in go to the navigation menu and click on logout.
+    1. If you are already logged in, go to the navigation menu and click on logout.
-    2. Verify you have been logged out message will appear confirming this.
+    2. Verify you have been logged out, a message will appear confirming this.

 4. View full ticket:
     1. On the landing page all the tickets will be dispalyed.